Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 Gloved worker servicing array of copper pipes.

 Make sure your heating system is in good shape before you really need it.
-Whether you heat
+Whether you heat with oil, propane, or electric baseboards, it’s worth having a technician give everything a quick tune-up.
+Clean filters, check thermostats, and make sure the heat kicks on smoothly.

 4. Put Your Fuel Delivery on Keep-Full